derb12/mcetl/docs/index.rst

 for reading files, the calculations that will be performed on the data, and the options for writing the data to Excel.

-In addition, mcetl provides peak fitting and plotting user interfaces that can be used without creating any DataSource objects.
+In addition, mcetl provides fitting and plotting user interfaces that can be used without creating any DataSource objects.
 Peak fitting is done using lmfit, and plotting is done with matplotlib.